 I would be willing to bet pretty good money that more people are feeling depressed now than ever before (in recent history).
 It's cold and always dark and we can't see the people we love.
-We're not allowed to act human!
 Recognizing that the herd as a collective is schlepping its way through a tunnel might offer solace.
-Depressive thoughts convince you you're special and no one has ever felt the way you do, but there have been a lot of people, man.
+Depressive thoughts convince us that we're special and no one has ever felt the way we do, but there have been a lot of people, man.
 A lot of terrible things.
-Your ancestors starved and watched their sons march off to wars they knew nothing about and died of typhoid fever at 29.
-You're not all that unique - suffering is a family tradition.
+Our ancestors starved and watched their sons march off to wars they knew nothing about and died of typhoid fever at 29.
+We're not all that unique.
+Suffering is a family tradition.

 Anyway, welcome to February.
 My birthday is coming up and I'm expecting all of you to send me meaningful compliments.
 Minimum length is ten pages.